Buckle up, Ford Fusion enthusiasts! We’re diving deep into the best and worst years of this beloved sedan.

 - V6 Sport engine (for the speed demons among us)

-The V6 is a beast:
+The V6 is a behemoth:

 - 2.7L turbocharged engine